 Phenylmercury acetate is a salt-like compound that easily dissociates in water to phenylmercury and acetate (the dissociation constant is similar to acetic acid) (Parikh & Sweet, 1961).
-A comparison of the infrared spectra of potassium acetate, phenylmercury acetate and methyl acetate conducted by Tang and Nielsen (2010) confirms this fact.

-According to Baughman et al. (1973), more than 99% of the phenylmercury acetate is dissociated at concentrations below 10-7M (33.74 μg/l) (see also chapter B.4.1.1.1).
-The resulting phenylmercury cation (Ph-Hg+) or phenylmercury hydroxide (Ph-Hg-OH) are chemically more stable and are not split by water or weak acids or bases.
-They can, however, be degraded by microorganisms.
+According to Baughman et al. (1973), more than 99% of the phenylmercury acetate is dissociated at concentrations below 10-7M (33.74 μg/l).
+The resulting phenylmercury cation (Ph-Hg+) is chemically more stable and is not split by water or weak acids or bases.
+It can, however, be degraded by microorganisms.
 Phenylmercury acetate is degraded by aquatic microorganisms to metallic mercury (Hg°) and benzene as Nelson et al. (1973) showed.
 According to this study, selected mercury tolerant bacterial species isolated from estuarine waters and sediments were capable to degrade 50-60% of phenylmercury acetate within 1 h.
 (Klimisch Code: 1-2 - No guideline study, but good scientific documentation of methods and results).
 The degradation is catalyzed by the enzyme organomercury lyase with divalent mercury (Hg2+), benzene and acetate as products (Mirgain et al., 1989).
 Divalent mercury can be transformed by the mercury reductase to metallic mercury or methylmercury.

-Jernelöv (1969 as cited in Kumar, 2003) postulated based on experimental investigations that the transformation of phenylmercury compounds to methylmercury in the aquatic environment takes place via the divalent inorganic cation.
-(Klimisch Code: 4 - however, the experimental work by Jernelöv and Jensen & Jernelöv on mercury methylation and demethylation is referred to by several authors and has been regarded as "axiomatic" for many years (Miller, 1984 - Klimisch Code: 4).
+Jernelöv (1969 cf. Kumar, 2003) postulated based on experimental investigations that the transformation of phenylmercury compounds to methylmercury in the aquatic environment takes place via the divalent inorganic cation.
+(Klimisch Code: 4 - however, the experimental work by Jernelöv (and Jensen & Jernelöv) on mercury methylation and demethylation is referred to by several authors and has been regarded as "axiomatic" for many years (Miller, 1984) (Klimisch Code: 4)).

-Using a sewage sludge inoculum, phenylmercury acetate at an initial concentration of 5 and 10 mg/l was found to degrade to inorganic mercury compounds (not specified further) at a rate of 50% and 60% removal after 7 days, respectively.
-The delayed removal was not believed to be due to inhibitory concentrations of phenylmercury as a reference compound, formaldehyde, was degraded at normal rate in the experiment (Pauli and Franke, 1971).
+Using a sewage sludge inoculum, phenylmercuric acetate at an initial concentration of 5 and 10 mg/l was found to slowly degrade to inorganic mercury compounds (not specified further) at a rate of 50% and 60% removal after 7 days, respectively.
+The slow removal was not believed to be due to inhibitory concentrations of phenylmercury as a reference compound, formaldehyde, was degraded at normal rate in the experiment (Pauli and Franke, 1971).
 (Klimisch Code: 2 - reasonable resemblance with guideline method).